 On February 2, 2011, the Company sold 725,000 shares of its common stock at \$18.35 per share in an underwritten public offering of its common stock.
 The Company also granted the underwriters a 30-day option to purchase up to 108,750 shares of common stock on the same terms and conditions to cover over-allotments, if any.
-On February 11, 2011 the underwriters executed their option to purchase an additional 108,750 shares of common stock.
-The net proceeds after deducting the underwriting discount and estimated offering expenses were \$14,322.
-The Company used the proceeds of the offering to repay a portion of the outstanding balance under its line of credit.
+On February 11, 2011, the underwriters exercised their option to purchase an additional 108,750 shares of common stock.
+The net proceeds, including the over-allotment, after deducting the underwriting discount and offering expenses were \$14,322.
+The Company used the proceeds of the offering to repay a portion of the outstanding balance under its line of credit and for general corporate purposes.